 Remember that having radiant-looking skin is an ongoing process, not a destination.
 Depending on your starting point, it may take days or months to really see the full results of implementing an organic skin care routine and a healthy lifestyle.
 Stay focused and give it a chance to work.

 Have you made the switch to an all-natural skin care routine?
 What results have you experienced?
-Tell us about it in the comments below.
+Share your thoughts with the community in the comments below.

 - Brody, J.G., et al. "Endocrine Disruptors and Asthma-Associated Chemicals in Consumer Products."
 Environmental Health Perspectives.
 120 (7).